The Next Generation of Philanthropists: Strategies for Engaging Millennials

 In addition to educating Millennials about how to give, it is important to convey information about your work.
 Sixty-nine percent of the members of this cohort are most likely to give when they are “inspired by your cause.”
 Additionally, they want to know exactly how their money helps your cause (think “Your $25 donation feeds 30 children breakfast.”)
 Show them your good work, too!
 Pictures and success stories are great ways to share how their donations have made a difference.
-For more, check out our Philanthropy Curriculum, a three-part guide to help budding philanthropists become thoughtful givers.

 Make It Easy To Give